bmoren/p5js-cheat-sheet/README.md

 # a p5js cheat sheet for beginners!

+I'm looking for help translating this cheat sheet into as many languages as possible, Spanish and Chinese are high priority!
+Please reach out in the issues tab or via the [p5.js forum post](https://discourse.processing.org/t/a-p5-js-cheat-sheet-for-beginners/8236/7) if you can help!

 ### English - Beginner Cheat Sheet
 [Download PDF](p5cheatsheet.pdf)
 ![p5js cheat sheet](png/p5cheatsheet.png)

 ### French - Beginner Cheat Sheet
 [Download PDF](p5cheatsheet-FR.pdf)